nhpc/generator-mean-seed/docs/generators/core-scss.md

 NOTE: You must install Ruby and then do `gem install sass` for it to work!
 See http://sass-lang.com/

-- uses same 'core-default-node' backend generator with the cssPreprocessor yeoman variable to conditionally replace LESS with SCSS in the following files:
+- uses same 'core-default-node' backend generator with the optCssPreprocessor yeoman variable to conditionally replace LESS with SCSS in the following files:
 	- Gruntfile.js
 	- .gitignore
 	- package.json